 Service Management

-(M) The service shall be available in accordance with set of SLAs with associated Service Credits.
+(M) The service shall be available in accordance with a set of SLAs with associated Service Credits and or financial remedies.
+SLAs proposed within the scope of the fixed price, should meet or exceed those detailed in Appendix H2.
+Suppliers shall state what Service credit or other remedy is available to the Department in the case of non-performance.

-(M) The service shall provide a technical support help desk during working hours 8.0am to 6.00pm.
+(M) The service shall provide a technical support help desk during working hours 8.00am to 6.00pm.
 The Department's on-site helpdesk will be the first point of call for any problem reporting.
 Where resolution cannot be provided by the on-site team and the issue relates to the service, and then the problem will be logged with the Supplier.
 Suppliers are requested to indicate how they would manage any calls, what call handling processes they would put in place and what options may be available, including support outside the Department’s normal working hours with associated costs for hours of operation.
+Suppliers are also requested to state what tools they would expect the Department to use for logging and managing first line support calls and what facilities are available within the system to reduce the burden on first line support.

 (M) The Department requires the prioritisation by service category and severity on a proactive and reactive problem management basis.
+The required SLAs to be achieved within the scope of the fixed price are detailed in Appendix H.

 (M) The Supplier shall confirm that they will appoint a Service Manager who will attend regular meetings with the Department, to be held at least once per month.
 Suppliers should explain the format of this service meeting.

-(B) sets out the escalation procedure that the parties shall followThe representatives for each party in the escalation procedure are set out in the table below.
-The parties representatives shall attempt to resolve matters referred to them in accordance with the timescales set out .
-If the representatives for each party cannot resolve the relevant matter in accordance with the timescales set out the relevant issue or dispute will be escalated to the next level.
+(B) Appendix H sets out the escalation procedure that the parties shall follow for complaints.
+The representatives for each party in the escalation procedure are set out in the table below.
+The parties representatives shall attempt to resolve matters referred to them in accordance with the timescales set out in Appendix H. If the representatives for each party cannot resolve the relevant matter in accordance with the timescales set out the relevant issue or dispute will be escalated to the next level.

-(M) If the parties’ representatives at Level 3 escalation procedure are unable to resolve the relevant matter in accordance with the timescales set out in they may by joint agreement extend the timescales for resolution of the escalated matter.
+(M) If the parties’ representatives at Level 3 in the escalation procedure are unable to resolve the relevant matter in accordance with the timescales set out in Appendix H they may, by joint agreement, extend the timescales for resolution of the escalated matter.
 If following further extension a resolution is not achieved then Dispute Resolution in Schedule 2.2 of Annex 1 to the ITSIT shall be followed.